 Section 1.
 Classes of Members.

 A. General Members.
-Any individual who resides in the City of Columbus within the Northwest Civic Association area may become a general member of the Corporation, upon the approval of the Board of Trustees, by submitting a signed membership application, paying applicable dues, and agreeing to be bound by the Articles of Incorporation, the Code of Regulations, and the Bylaws.
+Any individual resident who resides in the City of Columbus within the NWCA Area may become a general member of the Corporation, upon the publication of the member’s name(s) in an agenda, minutes, or other official NWCA document , by submitting a membership application, paying applicable dues, and agreeing to be bound by the Articles of Incorporation, the Code of Regulations, and, if applicable, the Bylaws.

 B. Associate Members.
-Any resident, business, civic organization, residents’ association, condominium association, religious organization, or other non-governmental institution in Franklin County may become an associate member of the Corporation, upon the approval of the Board of Trustees, by submitting a signed membership application, paying applicable dues, and agreeing to be bound by the Articles of Incorporation, the Code of Regulations, and the Bylaws.
+Any individual resident, business, civic organization, residents’ association, condominium association, religious organization, or other non-governmental institution in Franklin County may become an associate member of the Corporation, upon the approval of the Board of Trustees, by submitting a membership application, paying applicable dues, and agreeing to be bound by the Articles of Incorporation, the Code of Regulations, and the Bylaws.
 Associate members are entitled to all the rights and privileges of membership, except they shall not vote or serve as an officer or trustee.

 Section 2.
 Multiple Persons.
-If a household, business, institution, or other entity containing multiple persons pays a single set of dues, the same shall be counted as one member and entitled to exercise the rights and privileges of one member of the applicable membership class.
-If multiple persons in such an entity each pay separate dues and become a member of the Corporation, each such person shall be counted as one member and entitled to exercise the rights and privileges of one member of the applicable membership class.
+If a household, business, institution, or other entity containing multiple persons (a “Multi-Person Entity”) pays a single set of dues, the same shall be counted as one member and entitled to exercise the rights and privileges of one member of the applicable membership class.
+On the membership application, the Multi-Person Entity shall indicate which named person shall exercise the membership rights on behalf of the Multi-Person Entity.
+If each person in a Multi-Person Entity pays separate dues and becomes a member of the Corporation, each such person shall be counted as one member and entitled to exercise the rights and privileges of one member of the applicable membership class.

 Section 3.
 Resignation or Removal.
 A member may resign from the Corporation by delivering a written resignation to the President or Secretary or mailing the same to the Corporation’s address of record.
-Except as otherwise provided by law, a member may be removed from membership by the Board of Trustees for conduct prejudicial to the Corporation, at a meeting of the Board of Trustees called for that purpose.
-Before being removed from membership, a member shall be given written notice at least seven days in advance and shall have an opportunity to address the Board of Trustees regarding the removal.
+Except as otherwise provided by law, a member may be removed from membership by the Board of Trustees for conduct prejudicial to the Corporation at a meeting of the Board of Trustees called for that purpose.
+Before being removed from membership, a member shall be given written notice at least seven (7) days in advance of such meeting of the Board of Trustees and shall have an opportunity to address the Board of Trustees regarding the removal before or during the meeting.

 ARTICLE III